 The Department of Plant and Wildlife Sciences requires candidates to present a department seminar as part of the final review.
-The seminar should detail the candidate's own work related to their professional responsibilities at BYU.
-The seminar should be presented near the beginning of the Fall semester and prior to October 1.
+The seminar should detail the candidate's scholarship at BYU.
+The seminar should be presented near the beginning of the Fall semester and prior to October 01.

-2.2 Rank Advancement to Teaching, Research, or Clinical Professor, or to Senior Librarian
+2.2 Rank Advancement to Professor

-A faculty member first becomes eligible to apply for advancement to the rank of professor or senior librarian during the fifth year of service as associate professor or associate librarian.
+A faculty member first becomes eligible to apply for advancement to the rank of professor during the fifth year of service as associate professor.
 If the review is successful, the rank advancement takes effect fall semester of the following year.
-The annual calendar for reviewing applications for advancement to professor or senior librarian is the same as for final CFS reviews, including giving a Department of Plant and Wildlife Sciences seminar detailing the candidate's work related to their professional responsibilities at BYU since the previous rank advancement.
+The annual calendar for reviewing applications for advancement to professor is the same as for final CFS reviews, including giving a Department of Plant and Wildlife Sciences seminar detailing the candidate's scholarship at BYU since the previous rank advancement.